 ECRFs and LVFs MAY coalesce data from several 9-1-1 Authorities.
 The resulting database appears to be a seamless route database for the union of the service areas of each 9-1-1 authority.
 Such ECRF/LVFs are provisioned to accept data from multiple GIS’ via separate SIs.

-In some local GIS’, for convenience, the 9-1-1 Authority may provide data that extends beyond the service boundary of the PSAPs within their jurisdiction.
+In some local GIS, for convenience, the 9-1-1 Authority may provide data that extends beyond the service boundary of the PSAPs within their jurisdiction.
 When provisioning data for an ECRF and LVF through the SI, a 9-1-1 Authority (or 9-1-1 Authority designee) MUST only include GIS data for their geographic area of responsibility and MUST ensure the data includes coverage for the entire extent of that area.
 When the data are coalesced, boundaries may have gaps and overlaps.
 The relevant 9-1-1 Authorities SHOULD endeavor to address such issues early, but despite best efforts, the ECRF/LVF may encounter a gap or overlap.
 The ECRF/LVF MUST have a provisionable threshold parameter that indicates the maximum gap/overlap that is ignored by it.
 This threshold is expressed in square meters.
 Gaps or overlaps that are smaller than this parameter MUST be handled by the ECRF/LVF using an algorithm of its choice.
 For example, it may split the gap/overlap roughly in half and consider the halves as belonging to one of the constituent sources.

 The ECRF/LVF MUST report gaps and overlaps larger than the provisioned threshold.
 To do so, it makes use of the GapOverlap event.
 All 9-1-1 Authorities which provide source GIS data to an ECRF/LVF MUST subscribe to its GapOverlap event.
 The event notifies all impacted agencies when it receives data that show a gap or overlap larger than the threshold.
 The notification includes the layer(s) in which the gap/overlap occurs, whether it is a gap or an overlap, and a polygon that represents the gap or overlap area.
 The optional effective and expires times in the data may indicate a future gap/overlap as opposed to one that exists when the event is generated.
 The report includes a Timestamp of when the gap/overlap will occur.

-This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts the gap/overlap web service.
-ECRF and LVF implementations complying with this version of the document MUST support the gap/overlap web service described herein. and MAY implement the new SIv2.
-A future major version of this document will deprecate the current SI in favor of the new SIv2.
+This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts the GapOverlap notification event.
+ECRF and LVF implementations complying with this version of the document MUST continue to support the GapOverlap notification event described herein.
+A future major version of this document will deprecate the current SI in favor of the new SIv2, which will move the GapOverlap event notification to the SI Server FE.

 The response of the agencies MUST be to provide updates to the data that address the gap/overlap.
 The ECRF/LVF will repeat the notification at least daily until it is resolved (by changing the SI data so the gap/overlap is eliminated or at least smaller than the threshold parameter).
 During the period when the gap/overlap exists, notifications have been issued, and queries arrive (which could be at call time) with a location in the gap/overlap, the ECRF/LVF MUST resolve the query using an algorithm of its choice.
 For example, it may split the gap/overlap roughly in half and consider the halves as belonging to one of the constituent sources.